nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 margin.

-_248 Technical Analysis of Stock Trends_

-Earlier in this chapter, in our discussion of the three criteria for apprais- ing the amount of Resistance to be expected at a former Bottom level, we named “distance away” as one of them and stated as a general rule that prices should have gone at least 10% beyond that level in a medium-priced stock before much Resistance would be set up.
-This 10%-away rule does not apply, however, in the case of a Throwback to a well-defined area formation, when it follows shortly after a breakout.
-All that is necessary to establish strong Resistance to such moves at the pattern boundary is a conclusive breakout.
-The Symmetrical Triangle has a different sort of Support and Resistance “field.”
-You will recall that the first Reversal point in the formation of a Symmetrical Triangle (a Top, if it forms on a rising trend, or a Bottom if on a decline) is normally accompanied by high trading volume, but that activity

 ![fig-143](./img/fig-143.png)
 **FIGURE 143.** We first discussed Pullbacks in connection with the Head-and-Shoul- ders in Chapter 6 and refer to them again in this chapter (page 243) as Support–Re-